dlopez079/DjangoWebProject1/readme.md

 I used the Django template provided by Visual Studio 2022.
 I modified some of the pages and created a new HTML page with a route because I understood the folder structure and the environment. .
 I provided notes in my commits.

 * Deployed with Azure
 I used the Azure portal to create the web application instead of the Azure CLI (which I used the first time I deployed to Azure), and I find the CLI easier and faster to use.
 I connected to the Azure portal via 'local git' and pushed my application once I finished committing and pushing it to Github.
 When I pushed to 'azure master,' the entire code was sent up rather than the modified files, which took a long time.
 I will continue to use the Azure CLI within Visual Studio 2022 to create the web application in Azure.
+I ran into an issue where I could not get the statid files (img, css, js) up to the production server.
+The development environment displays fine.
+I opened an issue and will get back to this.

 ### Prerequisites